-The Members of the Corporation are required to present audited Financial Statements for each financial year.
+The members of the corporation, as charity trustees, are required to present audited financial statements for each financial year.

-Within the terms and conditions of the financial memorandum between the Education and Skills Funding Agency and the Corporation, the Corporation, through its Group Chief Executive, is required to prepare Financial Statements for each financial year in accordance with the 2015 Statement of Recommended Practice-Accounting for Further and Higher Education and with the College Accounts Direction 2022 to 2023 issued by the Education and Skills Funding Agency, and which give a true and fair view of the state of affairs of the Group and the result for that year.
+Within the terms and conditions of the corporation's grant funding agreements and contracts with ESFA, the corporation, through its Accounting Officer, is required to prepare financial statements and an operating and financial review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's college accounts direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the corporation and its surplus / deficit of income over expenditure for that period.

-In preparing the Financial Statements, the Corporation is required to:
+In preparing the financial statements, the corporation is required to:

-- Select suitable accounting policies and apply them consistently. - Make judgements and estimates that are reasonable and prudent. - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the Financial Statements, and - Prepare Financial Statements on the going concern basis unless it is inappropriate to assume that the group will continue in operation.
+- select suitable accounting policies and apply them consistently - · make judgements and estimates that are reasonable and prudent - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess whether the corporation is a going concern, noting the key supporting assumptions qualifications or mitigating actions as appropriate - prepare financial statements on the going concern basis, unless it is inappropriate to assume that the college will continue in operation.

-The Corporation is also required to prepare a report of the Governing Body which describes what it is trying to do and how it is going about it, including the legal and administrative status of the Group.
+The corporation is also required to prepare a Members' Report which describes what it is trying to do and how it is going about it, including information about the legal and administrative status of the corporation.

-The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and which enable it to ensure that the Financial Statements are prepared in accordance with the relevant legislation of incorporation and other relevant Accounting Standards.
-It is responsible for taking steps that are reasonably open to it to safeguard assets of the Group and to prevent and detect fraud and other irregularities.
+The corporation is responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the college and which enable it to ensure that the financial statements are prepared in accordance with relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard its assets and to prevent and detect fraud and other irregularities.

-The maintenance and integrity of the Activate Learning website is the responsibility of the Governing Body of the Group.
-The work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Financial Statements since they were initially presented on the website.
-Legislation in the United Kingdom governing the preparation and dissemination of Financial Statements may differ from legislation in other jurisdictions.
+The corporation is responsible for the maintenance and integrity of its website; the work carried out by auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition, they are responsible for ensuring that funds from the Education and Skills Funding Agency are used only in accordance with the financial memorandum with the Education and Skills Funding Agency and any other conditions that may be prescribed from time to time.
+Members of the corporation are responsible for ensuring that expenditure and income are applied for the purposes intended and that the financial transactions conform to the authorities that govern them.
+In addition, they are responsible for ensuring that funds from ESFA, and any other public funds, are used only in accordance with ESFA's grant funding agreements and contracts and any other conditions, that may be prescribed from time to time by ESFA, or any other public funder, including that any transactions entered into by the corporation are within the delegated authorities set out in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.
+Members of the corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.

-Members of the Corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and to ensure they are used properly.
-In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the Group's resources and expenditure so that the benefits that should be derived from the application of public funds by the Education and Skills Funding Agency are not put at risk.
+In addition, members of the corporation are responsible for securing economic, efficient and effective management of the corporation's resources and expenditure so that the benefits that should be derived from the application of public funds from ESFA and other public bodies are not put at risk.

-Approved by order of the members of the Corporation on 12th December 2023 and signed on its behalf by:
+Approved by order of the members of the Corporation on 10th December 2024 and signed on its behalf by: